rifflife/UnityVectorSwizzle/README.md

 Swizzling is the ability to compose vectors by arbitrarily rearranging and combining components of other vectors. https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)
 # How to use
-You can compose arbitrarily rearranging any components of vector you want.<br>And you can even compose "0" and "1" as well.<br><br>
+You can compose arbitrarily rearranging any components of vector you want.<br>And you can even compose "0" and "1" as well.

 ## Examples
 Vector2 to Vector2